Mroyyy/Biophysics/README.md

 ```

 In the last column appears the overall ΔG of the change of the residue in the first column for an Alanine.
 For example, if we look in the first row we make a change from GLN A24 (chain A residue number 24) to an Alanine and we obtain a ΔG of 3.334.
 With these overall ΔG we are able to tell the impact that the mutation has.
 The results we have obtained are either negative, positive or 0.
-A negative ΔΔG indicates that the mutation provides stability.
+A **negative ΔΔG** indicates that the **mutation provides stability**.
 Lastly, we have to compute a plot where we put the binding energy in the y axis and the residue ID on the x axis.
-As we wanted to observe the residues that are more relevant to the stability, we decided to put the binding energy in absolute values in order to have  everything positive.
-In that way,  we are able to see that the values that are higher are the ones that have a higher impact on the structure of the protein.
+As we wanted to observe the residues that are more relevant to the stability, we decided to put the **binding energy in absolute values** in order to have  everything positive.
+In that way,  we are able to see that the values that are higher are the ones that have a **higher impact** on the structure of the protein.
 However, later we have to look if this change affects the protein positively or negatively.
 Here you can observe the plot:

 ![plot](https://user-images.githubusercontent.com/93529369/203806032-bce383b0-c1c8-442c-9fb0-c05a8ca12096.png)

+Since all the magnitudes are in absolute value, the highest peaks will reflect the essential positions in the interface and how it will alter the complex.

 ## Fourth step